Using Sparklers Safely

 Be aware that sparklers burn hot and remain hot after use

 The core part of the sparkler that burns down is a metal rod.
 This can get very hot in use, easily hot enough to burn skin and set fire to clothing!
 It is important therefore that sparklers are never pressed against anything while still burning.

 Immediately after use, a sparkler still retains enough heat to burn.
-In order to demonstrate this we took a sparkler that had just finished and pressed it into some plastic, which is shown in the images below.
-Note that due to Coronavirus lockdown and tight production budgets at time of writing, we had to use our resident Lego stuntperson, who I can assuree you was not harmed in this test:
+In order to demonstrate this I took a sparkler that had just finished and pressed it into some plastic, which is shown in the images below.
+Note that due to Coronavirus lockdown and tight production budgets at time of writing, I had to use my resident Lego stuntperson, who I can assure you was not harmed in this test:

 It is recommended that you place spent sparklers immediately into a bucket of either water or sand after use.

 Light sparklers one at a time